latraccia/sd-dss-util/README.md

 ## Introduction

-### SD-DSS Util
+### SD-DSS-Util

-SD-DSS Util is a utility library for making the signing process easier.
+SD-DSS-Util is a utility library for making the signing process easier.
 The library implements the builder pattern to guide the developer through the process.

 It is based on the DSS Applet you can find in the [original sources of DSS](https://joinup.ec.europa.eu/software/sd-dss/release/all).

-### SD-DSS CLI
+### SD-DSS-CLI

-SD-DSS CLI is a Command Line Interface for handling communication with a DSS server, and therefore signing, validating and extending documents.
+SD-DSS-CLI is a Command Line Interface for handling communication with a DSS server, and therefore signing, validating and extending documents.

 ### SD-DSS